-This specialisation provides you with a firm basis in advanced biochemistry covering all major areas, especially in the field of protein structure/function, macromolecular interactions, enzymology and protein engineering.
-It has been developed in cooperation with world leading research groups at Uppsala university and you will have lecturers who are leading experts in enzymology, X-ray crystallography, macromolecular interactions, systems biology and protein evolution and engineering.
+The Master's Programme in Chemistry, specialising in Biochemistry, provides you with a firm basis in advanced biochemistry covering all major areas, especially in the fields of protein structure and function, macromolecular interactions, enzymology and protein engineering, from both an experimental and theoretical perspective.
+It has been developed in cooperation with world leading research groups at Uppsala University.

 Why this programme?

-This specialisation in Biochemistry, within the Master's Programme in Chemistry, is partly taught together with the specialisation in Chemical Biology, but provides more in-depth advanced aspects of current biochemistry and associated experimental techniques.
+The Master's Programme in Chemistry, specialising in Biochemistry, is partly taught together with the specialisation in Chemical Biology, but provides more in-depth advanced aspects of current biochemistry and associated experimental techniques.
 The breadth of current biochemical research allows you to perform your degree project in a dynamic and modern research environment, using state-of-the art equipment.

 During the programme you can expect to:

-Student profile You are probably coming directly from your bachelor degree or have had a relevant job to strengthen especially your experimental skills.
-You have not, anyway, forgotten too much of your broad chemistry base.
-Your university was well equipped with experimental facilities so you have good practical training working in a lab, and can select relevant methods and stay safe while doing experiments.
+Student profile You are probably coming directly from your Bachelor's degree or have had a relevant job to strengthen especially your experimental skills.
+Your university was well equipped with experimental facilities so you have good practical training in working in a lab, and can select relevant methods and stay safe while doing experiments.

 A PhD education is a distinct possibility in your future so you would value coming into contact with current research and prominent researchers in the respective international field.